kevinrss01/ManageMate/README.md

 # ManageMate
 [IN PROGRESS]Web application that allows real-time file management.
-Project done as part of my bachelor’s degree at IPSSI school.
+The project was done as part of my bachelor’s degree at IPSSI school.
 Done with @lansor.

-Project is not yet complete.
+The project is not yet complete.

 ## Used technologies :